• Skip to primary navigation

 A collage of 3 photoes showing first steps for making lokum.

-1. Pour water and cornstarch in a saucepan and whisk well until combined with no lumps.
+1. Pour water and cornstarch in a medium saucepan and whisk well until combined with no lumps.

-2. Heat the mixture over medium heat and keep on whisking until it thickens, will take probably 2-3 minutes.
+2. Heat the mixture over medium heat and whisk until it thickens, which will take probably 2-3 minutes.

 3. Reduce heat to the lowest possible flame.
 Mix in rosewater and lime juice.